ahaque2/MultiAgent-Social-Simulation/README.md

 ## Understanding Dynamics of Polarization via Multiagent Social Simulation

-We create a multiagent social simulation to study the dynamics of polarization in social networks.
-We adopt Social Judgment Theory and model user behavior based on empirical evidence from past studies and analyze how the sharing of content affects user satisfaction and political inclination.
-We find that (1) the extent of selective exposure has no effect on polarization; (2) balanced discussions increase polarization over when one issue dominates; and (3) having more tolerant users slows polarization down.
-Moreover, user satisfaction is lowest in networks with low selective exposure, imbalanced discussions, and intolerant users
+Understanding polarization in social networks is challenging because it depends not only on user attitudes but also their interactions and exposures to information.
+We adopt Social Judgment Theory to operationalize attitude shift and model user behavior based on empirical evidence from past studies.
+We design a social simulation to analyze how content sharing affects user satisfaction and polarization in a social network.
+We investigate the influence of varying tolerance in users and selectively exposing users to congenial views.
+We find that (1) higher user tolerance slows down polarization and leads to lower user satisfaction; (2) higher selective exposure leads to higher polarization and lower user reach; and (3) both higher tolerance and higher selective exposure lead to a more homophilic social network.

+### Data and Code

+The seed data used in the simulation can be found under the *'data'* directory.
+- initial_data_x.csv contains the attributes of all agents at the start of the simulation
+- facebook_graph.txt contains the information about the social network (i.e., connections in the graph)
+- post_conf.csv contains the list of all posts (each post has an associated issue it is on and a stance score)

+The code for the data can be found under the *'src'* directory.
+- *Exp1_SE.ipynb* contains code to run the experiment 1 (with different levels of selective exposure)
+- *Exp2_TOL.ipynb* contains code to run the experiment 2 (with different levels of )user tolerance)

+The results can be found under the *'results'* directory.
+Results for experiment 1 can be found under the folder *SE*, and for experiment 2 under the folder *TOL* (results are for each simulation run).
+SE_avg and TOL_avg contains the average from all the results (i.e., average of multiple simulation runs).
+- *final_data_xx.csv* files contain the final attribute values of all agents after 5k posts have been shared.
+- *results_xx.csv* files contain the all the primary and secondary metrics after each post has been shared in the social network.